coq/coq/draft-pull-request.md

 # Summary

-The purpose of this draft pull request is a) to bring attention to the work that has been done with implementing sized types in Coq here, and b) to solicit help with development, debugging, design suggestions, etc.
+The purpose of this draft pull request is a) to bring attention to the work that has been done with implementing sized types in Coq here, and b) to solicit help with development, debugging, design suggestions, etc. This follows a short discussion at POPL 2020 with @mattam82 and @wilbowma.

 This implements CIC^\*, a CIC with sized types, in the kernel's main type-checking algorithm by doing size inference on fully-elaborated terms; users do not (and cannot) provide size annotations themselves.
 It is based on Jorge Luis Sacchini's work on sized types in CIC (various papers), and the formal details of CIC^\* is provided in [Practical Sized Typing for Coq](https://arxiv.org/abs/1912.05601).
 See the Related Work section of PSTC for references to related languages such as CIC^\_, CIC^, and CC^\_\omega.